dan2-ux/pi5_sensehat_playground/README.md

 Using sdv-runtime saves us from a complex setup process and lets us focus on building our application.
 It provides a ready-to-use VSS data layer for our project.

 In the next lesson, we will install Docker on our Raspberry Pi and deploy the sdv-runtime container.

+## 4. What is playground.digital.auto?
+playground.digital.auto is a web-based platform for prototyping and validating Software-Defined Vehicle (SDV) applications.
+It provides a virtual, 3D-rendered vehicle model and a dashboard of controls that are connected to a VSS-compliant data broker in the cloud.

+Crucially, sdv-runtime (which you have running on your Pi) has built-in capabilities to connect to the Playground.
+When connected, the data broker on your Pi and the data broker in the Playground's cloud become synchronized.

+This means:

+- A change made on your physical joystick will be sent to your local data broker, which then forwards it to the Playground, updating the cloud dashboard.
+- A change made in the Playground's web dashboard will be sent to your local data broker, which our script then uses to update the physical Sense HAT.
+This completes the entire end-to-end data loop, from a web browser, through the cloud, to your local hardware, and back.